 eat soft foods only, and

-Vigorous activity and exercise raises the risk of trauma and dislodging the blood clot physically.
+Vigorous activity and exercise raise the risk of trauma and dislodging the blood clot physically.
 Get plenty of rest and schedule your workout for the following week.

 Alcohol and tobacco can slow down healing, so stay away from those as well.
-Partying can stretch the recovery period out.
+Partying can lengthen the recovery period.

 Eat soft foods such as puddings and yogurts to prevent trauma to the area.

-Don’t brush the extraction site for at least 24 hours.
+Do not brush the extraction site for at least 24 hours.
 Try to clean the rest of your teeth without touching the area.
 You can use an antiseptic mouthwash to disinfect your mouth before bed.
-Research shows that solutions containing chlorhexidine might lower the risk of dry socket.
+Solutions containing chlorhexidine might lower the risk of dry socket.

 FAQ